klebgenomics/Kleborate/README.md

 Using the `--resistance` option also turns on screening for resistance-conferring mutations:
 * Fluoroquinolone resistance SNPs: GyrA 83 & 87 and ParC 80 & 84.
-* Colistin resistance due to truncation or loss of MgrB or (less than 90% gene coverage counts as a truncation/loss).
+* Colistin resistance due to truncation or loss of MgrB or PmrB (less than 90% gene coverage counts as a truncation/loss).

 All resistance results (both for the gene screen and mutation screen) are grouped by drug class (according to the [ARG-Annot](https://www.ncbi.nlm.nih.gov/pubmed/24145532) DB), with beta-lactamases broken down into [Lahey](https://www.lahey.org/Studies/) classes, as follows:
 * AGly (aminoglycosides)